 Giuliano Di Baldassarre

-My research focuses on the interplay between floods, droughts and human societies.
-I aim to understand how (and why) sociohydrological feedbacks can generate risks, unintended consequences, and uneven distributions of costs and benefits.
+My research focuses on the interplay of water and people.
+I aim to understand how (and why) feedbacks between social and hydrological processes can generate risks, crises or disasters.

 Nyckelord: water and society risk assessment floods and droughts